liampshaw/CoV-homoplasy-filtering/README.md

 These thresholds can be changed in the main script.
 See manuscript for more discussion of the rationale.

-For the avoidance of doubt: it is possible that even homoplasies which pass these filtering thresholds may be artefactual/spurious, so please use with caution.
+It is possible that even homoplasies which pass these filtering thresholds may be artefactual/spurious, so please use and interpret results with caution.

 ## Outputs